 I’m drawn to nature & wild places, and photography is my creative outlet for sharing that passion.
-I try to share the the brilliance, beauty, and fragility of the natural world.
+Exposure to nature is beneficial for our well-being and stress-reduction, as well as providing an aesthetic feature for the room.
+I love to spend time outdoors, and to share the brilliance, beauty, and fragility of the natural world through my photography.

-To date, I’ve seen my photos published in The Times & The Times Online, Digital Photographer Magazine, Photo Technique Magazine, Amateur Photographer Magazine, Wildlife Photographic Magazine, The Mail Online, and used by ITV.com, BBC TV, and the BBC Natural History Unit.
+To date, I’ve seen my photos published in The Times & The Times Online, Outdoor Photography Magazine, Digital Photographer Magazine, Photo Technique Magazine, Amateur Photographer Magazine, Wildlife Photographic Magazine, The Mail Online, and used by ITV.com, BBC TV, and the BBC Natural History Unit.

 Most of the time I begin as a conventional artist would, with a strong idea of the image in my mind’s eye.
 Pre-visualisation is important to me, and I rarely set out on a shoot without at least one clearly defined shot in mind, and a plan for how to achieve it.
 My best photos are often those which have been meticulously planned and executed accordingly.

 My approach is strongly influenced by a background in art & design.
 A few years ago now, I used to draw animal portraits in pencil, charcoal, and pastels, using photos for reference.
-That was a great way to learn the disciplines of art, composition, form, and lighting, but I found that it didn’t quite fulfil my appetite for creativity.
+That was a great way to learn the disciplines of art, composition, form, and lighting, but ultimately I found the restriction of needing a reference photo didn’t quite fulfil my appetite for creativity.
 So I set out to start taking the photos myself, and I’m now working in the modern medium of digital photography, combining in-camera techniques and post-processing.